Majors Eligible to Join

 Five to six AMD peer mentors work to provide students experiences and information to aid in the successful adjustment to the academic, social, and personal challenges college may present.
 Peer mentors organize study and project work sessions, creativity sessions, and social activities.

 Residential – Twenty seven students are slated to live in Maple Hall on the second floor.

-To sign up for a residential learning community simply click on the “Learning Community” tab when filling out your Department of Residence contract on AccessPlus.
-Sign-up for the learning community course(s) takes place at summer orientation.
+To sign up for a residential learning community, simply select your learning community preference when filling out your Department of Residence contract in the Housing portal.
+You can go in and update or change your learning community preference information at any time up until the deadline without losing your “priority date.”
+Sign up for the learning community course(s) takes place at summer orientation.